Auto Layout Basics

 Intrinsic content size of a view

-Views that can determine the size they that “should be” have what is
+Views that can determine the size they “should be” have what is

 known as an intrinsic content size.
 This size